 - In a large bowl, combine the milk, eggs and sugar.
 Combine flour and baking powder; beat into egg mixture until smooth.

-- In an electric skillet or deep fryer, heat oil to 375°.
+- In a cast-iron or electric skillet, heat 2 inches of oil to 375°.
 Cover the bottom of a funnel spout with your finger; ladle 1/2 cup batter into funnel.
 Holding the funnel several inches above the skillet release finger and move the funnel in a spiral motion until all of the batter is released (scraping funnel with a rubber spatula if needed).

-- Fry for 1-2 minutes on each side or until golden brown.
+- Fry until golden brown, 1 minute on each side.
 Drain on paper towels.
 Repeat with remaining batter.
 Dust with confectioners' sugar.
 Serve warm with jam.